ranja-sarkar/Classification/docs/chapter1.md

 The ROC (receiver operating characteristics) curve is a plot of power (TPR) as a function of false positive rate (FPR), when model performance at varying threshold values is calculated from the sample.

 Each classification result from the confusion matrix represents one point in the ROC space.
 ROC is the recall.
 Specificity of the classifier model is defined as TNR that is, TN/(TN+FP).
-So ROC is Sensitivity versus (1-specificity).
+So ROC is sensitivity versus (1-specificity).

 <img width="490" height="388" alt="roc" src="https://github.com/user-attachments/assets/a488b0b2-80ab-4cb4-8882-1e89f5ec8a7d" />